C Container Collection (CCC)

 the updated entry if it was Occupied or the unmodified vacant entry.

-This function makes full use of a ccc_any_type_update_fn capability, meaning a complete ccc_update object will be passed to the update function callback.
+This function makes full use of a CCC_Type_modifier capability, meaning a complete CCC_update object will be passed to the update function callback.

 Obtains a pointer to the first element in the table.